datasharingframework/dsf/dsf-bpe/dsf-bpe-server-jetty/docker/lib_external/README.md

-empty lib_external directory for docker build
+Empty `lib_external` directory for docker build, can be used at runtime to add custom dependency jar files.